Kdauda-lab/alx-system_engineering-devops/0x00-shell_basics/README.md

-1-listit : Displays the contents of your directory 2-bring_me_home : Changes the working directory to the user's home directory 3-listfiles : script that changes the working directory to the user’s home directory
+1-listit : Displays the contents of your directory 2-bring_me_home : Changes the working directory to the user's home directory 3-listfiles : script that changes the working directory to the user’s home directory 4-listmorefiles : Display current directory contents, including hidden files (starting with .).
+Use the long format